-- A. Develop leadership, initiative, self-reliance, public speaking abilities, sportsmanship, and other desirable characteristics. - B. Experience the pride of owning, leasing, or working with a horse or pony and being responsible for its management. - C. Develop and appreciate horseback riding, driving, equine education, and care as healthy wholesome forms of recreation. - D. Learn skills in horsemanship and equine education and to have an understanding of the business aspects of raising and/or training horses. - E. Increase the knowledge of safety precautions to prevent injury to self, others, and the horse. - F. Promote a greater love for equines and a humane attitude towards them. - G. To be better prepared for citizenship and leadership responsibilities through working in groups and supporting horse projects and activities. - H. To provide opportunities to 4-H members within the equine industry and community beyond the county and state 4-H levels.
+- A. Develop leadership, initiative, self-reliance, public speaking abilities, sportsmanship, and other desirable characteristics. - B. Experience the pride of owning, leasing, or working with a horse or pony and being responsible for its management. - C. Develop and appreciate horseback riding, driving, equine education, and care as healthy, wholesome forms of recreation. - D. Learn horsemanship and equine education skills and understand the business aspects of raising and/or training horses. - E. Increase the knowledge of safety precautions to prevent injury to self, others, and the horse. - F. Promote a greater love for equines and a humane attitude towards them. - G. To be better prepared for citizenship and leadership responsibilities through working in groups and supporting horse projects and activities. - H. To provide opportunities to 4-H members within the equine industry and community beyond the county and state 4-H levels.